vineeth-yasa/f1-race-insights-de-project/README.md

 - utils/ : contains constants.py used to define contans from the config file.
 - airflow.env : define airflow envionment vaiable to define the the executor, metadatabd and other config parameters for airflow
 - docker-compose.yml : Airflow setup with PostgreSQL backend, Celery Executor and redis broker
-- Dockerfile: to setup custom dependencies.
+- Dockerfile: to setup custom requirements.
 - requirements.txt : contains requirements list of dependencies for the project.

 # Future Enhancements 🛠️